contactlab/milky-way/packages/marketing-cloud-logo/README.md

 # Contactlab Marketing Cloud Logo

-Web Components and resources related to the Contactlab Marketing Cloud logo.
+The Web Components and resources related to the Contactlab Marketing Cloud logo.

 ## Web Components